 The problem associated with a regular cscs account is the fact that your stockbroker has direct access to it because it is tied to the stockbroking firm.
 There has been cases where unscrupulous stockbroking houses sell stocks out of the portfolio of their customers without due authorization.

-One way of ensuring that you are in the know of what goes on in your account is to subscribe to the CSCS Trade Alert window.
+Subscribing to the CSCS Trade Alert is one sure way of knowing what goes on in your account.
 With this you are alerted anytime there is a transaction on your account and that way you will know if your broker is fondling your account dubiously.

-Opening a CSCS account is an important requirement you must meet if you are desirous of investing in the Nigerian capital market.
+Opening a CSCS account is an important requirement for investing in the Nigerian Stock Exchange.
 Your first step is to identify a reliable stockbroking company to do business with and the rest of the steps are easy.
 If you are desirous of opening a CSCS account and need help, feel free to contact us or drop your comments in the comment box here.

 To your investing success.